5 Business Challenges and How Better Communication Skills Can Help Solve Them

 Poorly Written Communications

 Businesses regularly communicate important information in writing, such as new initiatives, company developments, staffing updates, protocols, and even events and social announcements.
 Poorly crafted written communications, regardless of the subject, can confuse and frustrate employees.
 But when businesses take the time—and dedicate the necessary resources—to craft clear, well-written communications, recipients are able to process the information and take the necessary action.

-Employers consider strong communication skills one of the most important qualities for job candidates.† With an online communication degree such as a BS in Communication or BS in Business Communication, you can learn how to help businesses with their communication issues and gain the skills employers need to address a range of challenges in a variety of environments.
+Employers consider strong communication skills one of the most important qualities for job candidates.† With an online communication degree such as a BS in Communication, you can learn how to help businesses with their communication issues and gain the skills employers need to address a range of challenges in a variety of environments.
 The right communication degree program can help you learn how to develop strong relationships, tailor your messages to various audiences, and promote ideas that inspire action and change.
 When you learn the latest industry techniques and strategies, you’ll be better prepared to be an effective communicator who can drive results in today’s fast-paced, consumer-driven global economy.

 Walden University is an accredited institution offering online communication degrees.
 Expand your career options and earn your degree in a convenient, flexible format that fits your busy life.

 *B. Groysberg and M. Slind, The Silent Killer of Big Companies, Harvard Business Review, on the Internet at https://hbr.org/2012/10/the-silent-killer-of-big-companies.

 †National Association of Colleges and Employers, Job Outlook: The Candidate Skills/Qualities Employers Want, on the Internet at www.naceweb.org/s10022013/job-outlook-skills-quality.aspx.

 Walden University is accredited by The Higher Learning Commission, www.hlcommission.org.

 Whether looking for information on programs, admissions, or financial aid, we're here to help.